wundergraph/terraform-provider-cosmo/docs/index.md

 subcategory: ""
 description: |-
   The Cosmo provider allows you to interact with WunderGraph's Cosmo API, managing key resources.
-  It supports creating and reading namespaces, federated graphs, and monographs.
+  It supports creating and reading namespaces, federated graphs, subgraphs, router tokens, monographs, and contracts.
-  You can also generate router tokens for use with the router, and manage subgraphs by creating, publishing, or reading them.
   Refer to the official Cosmo Documentation https://cosmo-docs.wundergraph.com/ for more details.
 ---

 # cosmo Provider

 The Cosmo provider allows you to interact with WunderGraph's Cosmo API, managing key resources.
-It supports creating and reading namespaces, federated graphs, and monographs.
+It supports creating and reading namespaces, federated graphs, subgraphs, router tokens, monographs, and contracts.
-You can also generate router tokens for use with the router, and manage subgraphs by creating, publishing, or reading them.

 Refer to the official [Cosmo Documentation](https://cosmo-docs.wundergraph.com/) for more details.